alexhsamuel/ora/docs/numpy.rst

 Internals
 ---------

-The NumPy array stores the underlying time or date integer offset directly, similar to NumPy's own `datetime64` dtypes.
+The NumPy array stores the underlying time, date, or daytime integer offset directly, similar to NumPy's own `datetime64` dtypes.

     >>> Date.dtype.itemsize
     4
     >>> Time.dtype.itemsize
     8
+    >>> Daytime.dtype.itemsize

 Use `ora.np.to_offset()` to obtain an array of the underlying integer offsets.

-You can also array `view()` method.
+This function creates a new array containing offsets.
+Since the offset is the internal representation of a time, you can obtain a similar array, albeit with shared array data, using the ndarray `view()` method and the integer type corresponding to the Ora date, time, or daytime type.

 API